CloudNationHQ/terraform-azure-law/README.md

 - Offers support for multiple solutions, facilitating seamless integration of various monitoring and analytics capabilities.
 - Utilization of terratest for robust validation.
 - Supports multiple data export rules to streamline data management.
+- Ability to generate a user assigned identity or bring your own if specified.

 ## Requirements